-Introduction: Scott Phillips is a genealogical historian and owner of Onward To Our Past® genealogy services.
-In this guest blog post, Scott shows that combining research in old newspapers with records from the U.S. Census is a good strategy, leading to genealogy discoveries about your ancestors you might otherwise have missed.
+Introduction: In this article, Scott Phillips shows that combining research in old newspapers with records from the U.S. Census is a good strategy, leading to genealogy discoveries about your ancestors you might otherwise have missed.
+Scott is a genealogical historian and owner of Onward To Our Past® genealogy services.

 All of us who love genealogy know we must check and double-check our data as we create or fill in our family trees.
 Our double-checking can be accomplished in any number of ways.
 One of the ways I really enjoy is discovering how complementary and helpful newspaper articles and obituaries from the databases of GenealogyBank are to each other.
 This is especially true when we take this a step further: when we compare and contrast newspaper articles with return information from the U.S. Census Records.
 When paired together, you will find that newspapers and the Census are great genealogy resource partners.

 Here’s an example of that complementary partnership.
 I was working on my maternal grandmother, Mae Anne Vicha, and tracing where she lived, etc. It wasn’t long before I came across information about her in an Ohio newspaper’s Society Pages.
 The column was titled “Social News of the Week” and featured as one of the tidbits the fact that the “B.C.B.
 Club” (a literary and social club) would be entertained next, on June 21st, at the home of Miss Mae Vicha, 3800 Warren Ave.
 I then checked the United States Census for 1910 and sure enough, there was my grandmother, now married, but living with her Mother, brother and sisters all at 3800 Warren Ave.